Flying Dutchman: In film

 The story was dramatised in the 1951 film Pandora and the Flying Dutchman, starring James Mason and Ava Gardner.
 In this version, the Flying Dutchman is a man, not a ship, and the main action takes place on the Mediterranean coast of Spain during the summer of 1930.
 Centuries earlier, the Dutchman had killed his wife, wrongly believing her to be unfaithful.
 At his trial, he was unrepentant and cursed God.
 Providence condemned him to roam the seas until he found the true meaning of love.
 In the only plot point taken from earlier versions of the story, once every seven years, the Dutchman is allowed ashore for six months to search for a woman who will love him enough to die for him, releasing him from his curse, and he finds her in Pandora, played by Gardner.

-The Pirates of the Caribbean franchise features a ship named the Flying Dutchman.
-It first made appearances in Pirates of the Caribbean: Dead Man's Chest (2006) and Pirates of the Caribbean: At World's End (2007), captained by Davy Jones until his heart was stabbed by Will Turner, who became the new captain of the Dutchman.
-In a story partly inspired by Richard Wagner's opera, he can step on land once every ten years, and that at any time, if he finds a love that is true, then his attachment to the ship is broken.
-Although it was believed that Will's curse was lifted after the "Ten years later" post-credit scene of At World's End, Will was still cursed aboard the Dutchman over 20 years later in Pirates of the Caribbean: Dead Men Tell No Tales (2017).
+The Pirates of the Caribbean franchise features a ship named the Flying Dutchman, which first appeared in Pirates of the Caribbean: Dead Man's Chest (2006) and Pirates of the Caribbean: At World's End (2007), captained by Davy Jones.
+In a story partly inspired by Richard Wagner's opera, Davy Jones can step on land once every ten years.
 The Flying Dutchman also made appearances in the video games Disney Infinity, Kingdom Hearts III, and Sea of Thieves.